 The best way to answer this question is to install the EWWW Image Optimizer Cloud plugin and have it tell you how many images are in your Media Library.
 Even without an API key, it will scan all your images to see how many there are to optimize.
-Once you have it installed, go to Media->Bulk Optimize.
+If the compression levels get stuck at “No Compression”, you can use the demo key of abc123 (which validates, but won’t optimize anything).
+Once you have the plugin installed, go to Media->Bulk Optimize.
 The next step is to hit the Scan button to find all the unoptimized images on your site.
 By default, it scans the Media Library, your theme, BuddyPress, and a couple other folders for pre-configured plugins.

 Depending on your site, it might take just a second or two, and on larger sites it might take a little while to compile a complete list.
 But once the scan finishes, the page will display how many images the plugin has found on your site.